WSF-Team/WSF/README.md

 - Integrity could not be verified?

-Try other downloads links, if they don't work, then follow this [guide](#fixing-revokes).
+Try other download links, if they don't work, then follow this [guide](#fixing-revokes).

 ---